Northern Branch: Route guide

-A map of the Northern Branch and surrounding railroads.
-The Northern Branch is the light blue line running almost straight from near the bottom of the map towards the top.

 The Marion Running Track is a short elevated track connecting the Passaic and Harsimus Line towards Kearny with the Northern Branch.
 It was built around 1994; prior to its opening, trains accessing the Northern Branch had to go to Journal Square and reverse direction, and the connection included a grade crossing of Newark Avenue (which the new connection overpasses).
 For these reasons, most freight trains instead used the River Line, passing through the Palisades in tunnels twice.

 Another grade crossing still exists at Saint Paul's Avenue, under the Pulaski Skyway and Truck US 1-9.
 This is now the only grade crossing on the Northern Running Track.
 Just north of this crossing, a second track begins; the line is double-tracked from here to the north end.

 North of there, the line passes under the former Delaware, Lackawanna and Western Railroad, now part of New Jersey Transit's Hoboken Division in the middle of West End Junction.
 These bridges were built in 1907, before which the tracks crossed at grade.

 Just north of the NJ Transit overpasses, the line enters Bergen Junction, and two tracks split to the west from the main line, which heads northwest to Croxton Yard.